Managing Bufferbloat in Cloud Storage Systems: Designing a Dynamic Admission Control

 The Controlled Delay algorithm monitors the queuing delay of the requests in defined intervals and decides how to handle the incoming flow.
 This algorithm has two key parameters, namely target delay and interval.
 The CoDel compares the minimum queue delay observed in every interval with the target delay.
 If the minimum delay exceeds the target, the CoDel initiates packet loss to make the upstream component decrease the TCP window and limit the packet flow.
 Moreover, with every violation, CoDel shortens the interval to adapt to the latency changes faster.

 However, we cannot use the CoDel algorithm as it is for the storage systems for the following reasons:

-\begin{enumerate} \item The CoDel uses deliberate packet loss as a signal to upstream to control the packet flow.
-However, storage systems require a different signal. \item The storage backend internals can be very complicated.
+\begin{enumerate} \item The CoDel uses deliberate packet loss as a signal (to upstream) to control the packet flow.
+However, the components of a storage server are connected through queues.
+Consequently, we need a different flow control technique. \item The storage backend internals can be very complicated.
+For instance, as Figure \ref{fig:bluestore_arch} depicts, BlueStore consists of multiple components with their own queues.
+The IO chunks are queued to be stored by the asynchronous IO library provided by the OS.
+After that, the metadata associated with the IOs is queued in KV Queue to be stored in RocksDB \cite{dong2017optimizing}.
 As a result, tracking and measuring the queuing delay is not always feasible. \end{enumerate}

-For adopting CoDel in storage systems, we apply some changes in the CoDel algorithm and propose Algorithm \ref{alg:codel} for admission control in storage systems.

-First, we define a Queuing Budget for the submitted (in-flight) requests in the backend.
-Every request has a cost according to its size and nature.
-After a request enters the backend, the queuing budget will decrease by the cost of the request.
-If the backend's queuing budget reaches zero, the admission control will prevent the frontend from submitting any requests.
-The rest of the requests should wait in the frontend until the budget increases or some requests exit the backend and release their used queuing budgets.
-The \textbf{Queuing Budget Adjusting CoDel} in Algorithm \ref{alg:codel} controls the backend queuing budget directly.
-In case of a latency violation, the algorithm decreases the queuing budget based on the difference between minimum latency and the target.

-Another change to the CoDel is that we measure the backend's total latency instead of queuing delay for two reasons:

-\begin{enumerate} \item As mentioned before, measuring the queuing delay in the backend might not be feasible due to the complexity of its design.
-The storage backend usually holds multiple stages and queues based on their design objective.

-For example, in BlueStore, the requests are queued to be stored by the asynchronous IO library provided by the OS.
-After that, the metadata associated with requests is stored in RocksDB \cite{dong2017optimizing}.
-Figure \ref{fig:bluestore_arch} shows a simplified version of BlueStore architecture and the requests flow path and states.
-In such systems, it is difficult to track the queuing delay.
+For adopting CoDel in storage systems, we apply some changes in the CoDel algorithm.
+First, for request flow control, we utilize a throttle mechanism that limits the admitted requests to the backend according to a budget, which we call Queuing Budget.
+This throttle is similar to BlueStore throttle except that the queuing budget is controlled and adjusted by the CoDel algorithm dynamically.
+In other words, our modified CoDel algorithm controls the request flow to the backend by adjusting the queuing budget at every interval.

-\item One of our design goals is the generality of the solution for different storage backend so that it can be applied to different storage backend with the minimum amount of change.
-We can achieve this generality by considering the backend as a black box by only measuring the total latency. \end{enumerate}
+Another change to the CoDel is that we measure the backend's total latency instead of queuing delay to avoid complicating the CoDel algorithm and design a general solution for different backends.
+As mentioned before, we aim to design a solution that works with different storage backends and can be employed without too many changes to existing systems.
+We can achieve our goal by considering the backend as a black box by only measuring the total latency.

-The Queuing Budget Adjusting CoDel can reduce the backend latency and increase frontend latency.
-This shows that the algorithm effectively alleviates the bufferbloat by limiting the submitted requests to the backend.
-However, the results also show that the algorithm reduces the throughput.
-This is quite natural that by limiting the request flow to the backend, the backend throughput reduces.